SmartekWorks/smartekworks.github.io/swat/ref_mq_rule.md

 Matching & Querying DSL
 ===

 Matching rules and querying rules are used to assert conditions on a web page and retrieve values from a web page accordingly.
-You usually do not need to use either types of rules if build a simple scenario and want it run automatically in you browser.
+You usually do not need to use either types of rules if you build a simple scenario and want it run automatically in you browser.
 However, you may need these rules to improve test efficiency and help you build complicated scenarios.

-Why Using Matching Rules?
+What is Matching Rule for?
 ---

 Matching rules are written in a kind of Domain-specific language, which we can use to assert conditions on a web page.
 You can use matching rules in the following functions of SWAT.